Set-OutlookSignatures/Set-OutlookSignatures/docs/Implementation approach.md

 - If AppLocker or comparable solutions are used, the script may need to be digitally signed.
 - Network releases:
 	- Ports 389 (LDAP) and 3268 (Global Catalog), both TCP and UDP, must be enabled between the client and all domain controllers.
 If this is not the case, signature-relevant information and variables cannot be retrieved.
 The script checks with each run whether access is possible.
-	- To access the SMB file share with the script components, the following ports are required: 137 UDP, 138 UDP, 139 TCP, 445 TCP (for details see https://docs.microsoft.com/en-us/previous-versions/windows/it-pro/windows-server-2008-R2-and-2008/cc731402(v=ws.11)).
+	- To access the SMB file share with the script components, the following ports are required: 137 UDP, 138 UDP, 139 TCP, 445 TCP (for details see <a href="https://docs.microsoft.com/en-us/previous-versions/windows/it-pro/windows-server-2008-R2-and-2008/cc731402(v=ws.11)" target="_blank">this Microsoft article</a>).
 	- Port 443 TCP is required to access WebDAV shares (e.g. SharePoint document libraries).
 #### 1.6.1.2.
 Server
 - An SMB file share in which the script and its components are stored.
 All users must have read access to this file share and its contents.